 Average number of trainees per year: 1-3

 The Pediatric Respiratory Medicine Subspecialty Residency Program follows the training requirements set by the Royal College of Physicians and Surgeons (RCPSC).
-Currently the Royal College Program is composed of 24 months of training, 18 of which are clinical.
-The Royal College of Physician and Surgeons of Canada’s Pediatric Respirology Specialty will be launching its Competency by Design (CBD) training in July 2021.
+The Royal College of Physician and Surgeons of Canada’s Pediatric Respirology Specialty has launched its Competency by Design (CBD) training in July 2021.
+This program consists of four stages of training including transition to discipline, foundations, core, and transition to practice.
+Generally, these stages will span over 24 months.
+An approximate breakdown of rotations appears in the table below.

 |Ambulatory Respiratory Clinics